Supplier Verification in China: Why Most Supplier Decisions Fail — and What Verification Actually Means

 Common Mistakes in Supplier Verification

-A good meeting does not mean real execution
+A good meeting does not mean execution capability.

 How Supplier Verification Connects to Real Visits